mxbossard/amipo-infra/README.md

 * .vagrant/machines/*
 * ~/VirtualBox VMs/*

-The additional drive on which are installed LXC containers can be removed too.
-It is located in ~/.vagrant/amipo1_disk_lxc.vdi
+The additional drive on which are installed LXC is persistent.
+It is not destroy on vagrant destroy.
+To destroy it, you can remove the file located in ~/.vagrant/amipo1_disk_lxc.vdi but only when vagrant box amipo1 is halted or destoryed.

 ### Unable to resolve vagrant box names
 You should be able to ping amipo1.dev and controller.dev from your host computer.
 If not dnsmasq is probably badly configured.
 You could try a `sudo service dnsmasq restart`.